 The EMT Basic provides pre-hospital emergency medical care and is a vital part of the health care team.

 Students who successfully complete the course will be qualified to take the state or national certification test for Emergency Medical Technician Basic.
 Instructional time includes: ride-along hours, class work and hands-on lab skills necessary to provide emergency services agency or other specialized ambulance service.
-Successful students are prepared for immediate employment in emergency services and may choose to go to complete the Paramedic certification.
+Successful students are prepared for immediate employment in emergency services and may choose to go on to complete the EMT Paramedic certification.

 - Must be 17 years of age on or before the official end date of the course

 1. Submit an Emergency Medical Science Program Application to Erin Welty, OCH Campus, Building A to begin the registration process.
 Please include the documentation requested in the application (copy of driver’s license; copy of CPR card if applicable) with your submission.

 2. Complete a CASAS evaluation assessing basic reading comprehension skills at minimum at the eleventh-grade level.
 This test is offered through the SPCC Testing Center.

 3. Complete a Class Registration Form (provided upon successful completion of steps 1 and 2).

 4. If you are currently affiliated with a Fire, Police, or Medic Agency: Submit a Letter of Affiliation signed by the chief or director of the agency.